Undergraduate Enrollment: 4,081

 Art Department Highlights

 - Biola’s art programs are committed to exploring contemporary art in fresh and compelling ways.
-Multiple fieldtrips to see the finest art in Los Angeles take place throughout the curriculum.
+Students have the opportunity to take multiple field trips to see the finest art in Los Angeles.

 - All B.F.A. students are required to complete a 120-hour internship experience with professionals in their particular field of artistic pursuit.